 Puerto de Sagunto

-Puerto de Sagunto, one of the latest factory-town of Spain, offers us a journey through its Industrial heritage, legacy of his more recent history.
-Its origins are due to the initiative of the Basque shipping company “Sota y Aznar”, which chose this point on the coast in 1900 to release iron ore from Ojos Negros (Teruel), and the subsequent creation of the Mediterranean Steel Company (1917), designed and constructed under the drawings, specifications and supervision of Frank C Roberts, prominent consulting engineers of Philadelphia.
+Puerto de Sagunto is one of the twentieth-century factory-town of Spain.
+A visit to the site is a journey through its industrial heritage and legacy of its subsequent history.
+Its origins were due to the Basque shipping company “Sota y Aznar”, which chose this point on the coast in 1900 to ship iron ore from Ojos Negros (Teruel), and to the Mediterranean Steel Company (established in 1917).
+The site was designed and constructed under the supervision of Frank C. Roberts, a prominent consulting engineers of Philadelphia.

 |Recommended duration of visit:||2,5 Hours|